 - 1. Recessionary signals abound, and yet stocks keep going up.
-The Fed faces conflicting signals of sticky inflation offset by a tapped-out consumer, sluggish jobs and GDP growth (which have been propped up by massive federal deficit spending and hiring rather than organic growth), the impacts of a strong dollar on our trading partners, and surging federal debt (and the interest expense to service it).
-During H1 2024, the Conference Board Leading Economic Index fell by 1.9% following a 2.9% contraction in H2 2023. - 2.
+The Fed faces conflicting signals of sticky inflation offset by a tapped-out consumer, sluggish jobs and GDP growth (which have been propped up by massive federal deficit spending and hiring rather than organic growth), the impacts of a strong dollar on our trading partners, and surging federal debt (and the interest expense to service it). - 2.
 Inflation should continue to recede as supply chain pressures and energy prices are subdued, money supply growth is stagnant, wage growth falls, and lag effects of QT dampen commerce.
 Services prices that reset in Q1 and the big lag in shelter cost are the main inflation drivers, but real-time rents are falling.
-Notably, real-time, blockchain-based "Truflation" metric recently hit a 52-week low at 1.81%, and Core PCE exshelter is already below 2.5%.
-We expect Core PCE to fall below 2.5% in Q3, and so the Fed might make its first rate cut sooner than most observers expect. - 3.
-The Fed seems to want to cut interest rates to weaken the US dollar, avert a global currency crisis, and relieve the burden on our highly indebted federal government, consumers, businesses, and global economy.
+Notably, real-time, blockchain-based "Truflation" metric recently hit a 52-week low at 1.83%, and Core PCE exshelter is already below 2.5%.
+We expect Core PCE to fall below 2.5% in Q3, and so the Fed might make its first rate cut sooner than most observers expect. - The Fed seems to want to cut interest rates to weaken the US dollar, avert a global currency crisis, and relieve the burden on our highly indebted federal government, consumers, businesses, and global economy.
 A terminal fed funds rate of 3.0-3.5% seems appropriate to relieve borrowers while providing a solid real yield to savers. - 4.
 High valuations on the major cap-weighted indexes are primarily driven by a few mega-cap Tech names, e.g., the AI-oriented "Magnificent Seven" (MAG-7).
 Minus those, valuations across the broad market are more reasonable.
-To illustrate, forward P/E on cap-weighted QQQ is 27.5x and SPY is 22.4x, but equal-weighted S&P 500 (RSP) is 17.3x and S&P 600 small-cap SPSM is just 15.3x, as of 7/18.
+To illustrate, forward P/E on cap-weighted QQQ is 28.0x and SPY is 21.9x, but equal-weighted S&P 500 (RSP) is 16.4x and S&P 600 small-cap SPSM is just 14.0x, as of 7/5.
 After high-flying Semiconductors, top performing market segments YTD include Bitcoin, Oil, Gold, Utilities, and Financials.